mjohnson324/MockDoc/README.md

 -----
 ### Searching for Doctors:
+** - Site users can search for doctors by location and specialty.**

 **Backend:** Search filter parameters are sent as data in _GET_ requests for doctors.
 The app searches for doctors in a given area around the specified location, then filters the results by the specialty indicated by the user.

 ```